Modi's plan to get millions more Indians flying faces turbulence

 But with even the first phase still behind schedule - flights have begun on just 60 of the 128 planned routes - the government plans to delay the start of phase three, the two officials said.

-One of the officials said that the civil aviation ministry had not expected such a large response to the programme, and was now scrambling to get airports ready on time.
+One of the officials said that the civil aviation ministry had not expected such a large response to the program, and was now scrambling to get airports ready on time.

 “If the pace of development of smaller airports is not accelerated and it does not meet the targets, it will be a major challenge for airlines,” said Arindam Som, an analyst at India Ratings, a Fitch Group company.